 8. In case of LOSS or STEALING of Monterosa Ski or ski resort SEASONAL or ANNUAL passes, the user must immediately give warning to the responsible of the ticket offices.
-In order to have a duplicate issued, a self-declaration for the loss/stealing and a copy of the season ticket’s delivery document (issued at the counters during the purchase) will have to be shown; moreover the user will have to pay € 20,00 as reimbursement for secretary’s costs + € 5,00 as deposit for the new Monterosa Ski card.
+In order to have a duplicate issued, a self-declaration for the loss/stealing and a copy of the season ticket’s delivery document (issued at the counters during the purchase) will have to be shown; moreover the user will have to pay € 20,00 as reimbursement for secretary’s costs + € 2,00 for the sale of the new Monterosa Ski card.

 9. In case of LOSS or STEALING of a several and consecutive day pass, an equivalent pass will be issued.
 In order to have this you will have to show: self-declaration for the loss/stealing, the receipt (issued together with the ski pass while you purchased it), you will have to pay € 20,00 as secretary’s costs + € 2,00 for the sale of the new Monterosa Ski card.
 If one of these documents will be missing, you will have to buy the ticket full-price.

 10. In case of LOSS of a several and non-consecutive day pass, the skier will have to go to the closest ticket office and buy a new pass full-price.

 11. In case of LOSS of a DAILY, MORNING or AFTERNOON pass, the skier will have to go to the closest ticket office and buy a new pass full price.

 12. In case of INJURY: rescue on slopes is on payment (€ 200,00 for each intervention) in accordance with the Regional Law n.4, 4th March 2016 and Piedmont Regional Law, 2/2009.
 For those who have purchased, together with the pass, the insurance offered at the ticket office and only with the intervention of the rescue staff (tel.
 0039/0125/303.111) who will draw up the report, the insurance company will assess the reimbursement.
 It is important that you contact the Insurance Company within 10 days from the accident.
 Neither reimbursement nor validation by the Ski Facilities Society for those tickets that do not have insurance.